om2137/GymMgmt/README.md

 # **GYM Management System**
 ## **Data storing and Invoicing app**
 This is a web application for pushing, managing and updating the clients information. (very initial thought) <br/>
-Automate and Deliever invoices(PDFs) of client through Whatsapp.<br/>
+Automate and delivery of invoices(PDFs) of client through Whatsapp.<br/>
 Broadcasting alerts and personalized messages to clients through whatsapp.<br/>
 Other features will be added.<br/>
 Techstack used is MERN, NextJS as a react framework and Tailwind.CSS for styling.<br/>